prebid/prebid.github.io/dev-docs/modules/userId.md

 - http://www.digitru.st/signup/

+In addition to general usage and configuration of the User Id module, follow the additional instructions for configuring and deploying
+DigiTrust as outlined in [DigiTrust Module Usage and Configration](/dev-docs/modules/digitrust.html).

 ## Examples

 1) Publisher has a partner ID with The Trade Desk, and is using the default endpoint for Unified ID.